lbrenman/Amplify-Central-Integration-Utils-Project/README.md

 There are many Data Objects that are used by the included Services but can also be used separately in your integrations.

+Here are some:

-* Amplify Webhook - Amplify webhook payload
+* Amplify Subscription Webhook - Amplify subscription webhook payload
 * Consumer Organizations Payload - Amplify Platform Organization and Team of the Consumer Marketplace payload
 * Marketplace - Amplify Central Marketplace Object
 * Organization Payload - Amplify Platform Organization payload